harlan-zw/to-vite-and-beyond-a-history-and-future-of-bundling/slides.md

 <v-clicks>

+- Getting everyone to use CJS properly is difficult
 - Incredibly painful to understand, configure and debug webpack
 - Builds are not scaling well, getting very slow as application grows
 - Lots of boilerplate